soojeong-park-ca/gabrielle-perfume-preview-card/README.md

 ### Reflection

 This is my first project using Tailwind CSS.
-I relied on the official Tailwind CSS Doc to try it out.
-It was fascinating to not have to come up with class names for each element.
+I relied on the official Tailwind CSS Doc to build it.
+It was fascinating to not have to come up with a class name for each element.
 I was also able to use the tailwing config file to add customized class names with values I needed.
 I would love to use Tailwind CSS more on my next projects!

 ### Useful resources

 - [Tailwind CSS Docs](https://tailwindcss.com/docs/utility-first) - Official Tailwind CSS Docs.
-I used my prior knowledge on CSS and this docs to figure out how to install, start, and use Tailwind CSS.
-- [Web Dev Simplified on Learning Tailwind CSS](https://www.youtube.com/watch?v=Ksn1tThNTjI) - This video by Web Dev Simplified encouraged me to try Tailwind CSS just using the CSS knowledge and Tailwind CSS Docs.
+- [Web Dev Simplified on Learning Tailwind CSS](https://www.youtube.com/watch?v=Ksn1tThNTjI) - This video by Web Dev Simplified encouraged me to try Tailwind CSS just using my CSS knowledge and Tailwind CSS Docs.

 ## Author